LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 --------------------

 If qubits were part of a program and are neither marked as output nor as reusable, they're assumed to be a dirty ancilla qubits.
-These qubits may be in any state, including being entangled with other qubits, and require the explicit annotation `@leqo.dirty_input` to indicate their intended usage.
+These qubits may be in any state, including being entangled with other qubits, and require the explicit annotation `@leqo.dirty_input` to indicate their intended usage in another snippet.
 A dirty ancilla can be turned into a reusable ancilla by a provided uncompute.

 * Dirty ancilla qubits may be in any quantum state, including being entangled with other qubits